Stop the Execution of Frank Atwood in Arizona

 Arizona has a history of botched executions - it made horrendous errors in four executions in as many years.
 To resume executions, while the majority of states have abandoned the death penalty in either law or practice, is in direct opposition to the evolving standards of decency in our country.

-We are calling on the Governor to issue a stay and grant clemency to Mr. Atwood by commuting his death sentence to life in prison.
+If the courts do not intervene to allow a fresh look at newly developed evidence that Frank Atwood is innocent, we are calling on the Governor to issue a stay and grant clemency to Mr. Atwood by commuting his death sentence to time served.

 Arizona Governor Doug Ducey